-I ride a lugged steel red bike and get hit by cars bit too often for my liking.
+I ride a red lugged steel bike (even though I'm colorblind to red; my brain still fills in the gap and gives me what I perceive to be red) and get hit by cars bit too often for my liking.
 I always make sure that I have at least one book with me at all time.
 If I make a trip to somewhere more than two hours away, I up the number to four-ish books, just to be safe.

 I've been told that I have a nice sense of humor, ranging from dry to absurd to dark.
 Once, a guy slashed his wrist while butchering a side of hog.
 He sprayed a bit of blood.
 I giggled.

 I took Kurt Vonnegut's advice to be kind and so far, the results has been ok.
 When strangers on the street ask me for directions, I nod and pretend to understand.
 I then point them toward a random direction, just to inspire them with confidence.
 They will find their Destination.

 I'm d/Deaf.
 This leads to me being a visual and tactile person, with different sensory inputs such as 180 degree peripheral vision and feeling sounds through my feet.
 Being a solidly visual person also means that I communicate via visual means, usually Sign Language or Written English, but I've been pulling out gestures more often nowadays.

 I look masculine, scruff and all.
 But I'm not concerned about keeping my interests and behavior masculine.
 I mean I do throw around logs, cut a lot of meats, and drink beers with bourbon.
 But I also bake cookies and giggle.

 Far as I am concerned, there is no difference between cyberspace and meatspace in terms of richness in relationships.